LordMoMA/Hexagonal-Architecture/README.md

 # About the Payment Platform's Architecture

-Zooming in our payment architecture, we can distinguish several key components:
+Zooming in our payment architecture, we can distinguish several key components (see the picture below):

 1. API (a part of Uber.com API), providing a uniform interface to the payment functionality,
 2. Risk Engine, making decisions about payment-related risks,